mydataglobal/declaration/1.0/DE/index.markdown

 ### PERSON

-An individual that manages the use of their own personenbezogenen Daten, for their own purposes, and maintains relationships with other individuals, services or organisations.
+An individual that manages the use of their own personenbezogenen Daten, fur die eigenen Zwecke, and maintains Beziehungen mit anderen Unternehmen, Diensten und Organisationsn.

 ### DATENQUELLEN
-A data source collects and processes personal data which the other roles (including Persons) may wish to access and use.
+eine Datenquelle sammelt und verarbeitet personenbezogene Daten  data source collects and processes personal data which the other roles (including Persons) may wish to access and nutzen.

 ### DATEN nutzende Dienste

-A data using service can ermaechtigt werden to fetch and use personal data aus einer oder mehreren Datenquellen.
+A data using service can ermaechtigt werden to holen und verwenden personal data aus einer oder mehreren Datenquellen.

 ### PERSONAL DATen Operateur